 How can I keep my pet’s teeth healthy between cleanings?

 Most dogs and cats will have all their adult teeth by the age of six months.
 Ideally, you should start at-home dental care around this time.
-The earlier you start, the easier this process will be for both you as starting later in life will likely meet resistance from the pet.
+The earlier you start, the easier the process for both you and your pet.
+Starting later in life often is met with resistance from your pet.

 Here are a few ways you can keep your buddy’s teeth pearly and white:

-Step 1: Choose a pet tooth paste your pet likes (don’t use human tooth paste or tooth brushes on your pet.
-Human toothpaste may be toxic in pets if ingested, and human toothbrushes are too big usually for their mouths).
+- Step 1: Choose a pet tooth paste your pet likes.
+Please do not use human tooth paste or tooth brushes (Human toothpaste may be toxic in pets if ingested, and human toothbrushes are too big usually for their mouths).
 Place a small amount of toothpaste on your finger, and offer it to your pet daily for several days as a reward or treat.
 This will condition your pet to view brushing as fun and rewarding.
 Once your pet accepts toothpaste as a reward, use your index finger to stimulate the brushing motion of a toothbrush, while praising the pet and giving the daily dose of flavored toothpaste.

-Step 2: In five to seven days, introduce a soft bristled pet toothbrush.
-You can apply a small bit of the flavored toothpaste at the beginning and end to reinforce the conditioned behavior, position the brush at a 45-degree angle to the tooth.
-Make small circular motions beginning at the back of the pet’s teeth moving forward and around to the other side.
+- Step 2: In five to seven days introduce a soft bristled pet toothbrush.
+Apply a small bit of the flavored pet toothpaste at the beginning and end to reinforce the conditioned behavior.
+Position the brush at a 45-degree angle to the TEETH.
+Make small circular motions beginning at the back of YOUR pet’s teeth moving forward and around to the other side.
 Eight to ten strokes are sufficient for any given area.